Performant-Labs/testor/README.md

 ddev exec testor self:init
 ```

-Add the S3-credentials and site name to the .testor.yaml configuration
+Add the S3 or SFTP credentials and site name to the .testor.yaml configuration
 file.
 See the documentation.